wehlutyk/thesis/content/1-introduction-2-review.md

 In what follows I present three areas of focus that have received particular attention in the literature.

 A core---and somewhat canonical---challenge for digital media, has been to describe the behaviours of diffusion and change of artefacts in social networks, and if possible predict the macroscopic spread and evolution of those artefacts.
-Works have tackled this question through analytical models, simulations and empirical studies, made possible by the increased access to digital traces and computing power to make sense of such data.
+The question is far from new [@rogers_diffusion_2005] and works have tackled this question through analytical models, simulations and empirical studies, but the recent increase in access to digital traces and computing power to make sense of such data has boosted the empirical development.
 @gruhl_information_2004, for instance, described the propagation of information topics in blogspace, separating them into "chatter" and externally-triggered ("spike") subjects to model the spread over the social network formed by users.
 @liben-nowell_tracing_2008 studied the diffusion of information along email chains, showing that it had an unexpected deep tree-like structure, and suggesting that this behaviour could stem from the asynchronous nature of email.
 Such studies focus on *socio-semantic systems*, that is systems made of, on one side, a collection of users whose interactions or links form a social network, and on the other side, a set of topics or subjects around which the users interact, which also features a network-like structure.